12 Things I Wish I knew When I Started Writing Books

 8) Writing a book as a hobby is different to writing full-time

 I’ll tell you a secret; when I moved to writing full-time (which was my dream), I didn’t enjoy it at all.
 I missed people, meetings, conversation, and the general buzz of an office environment.
-Luckily, I’ve found a way to combine the two but when your dream becomes the regular 9 - 5, it can take the shine off it!

 Take-away: Experiencing the real-world inspires the creativity needed for writing.